python-discord/code-jam-11/presentation/presentation.md

 ## Theme

-Our project, <Name>, was created with the theme of the jam in mind: _Information Overload_.
+Our project, Lumina Tracker, was created with the theme of the jam in mind: _Information Overload_.

 All of us have probably watched a bunch of different shows and movies, but after a while, keeping track of everything that you've seen can get quite overwhelming.